-A Board of eleven directors is to be elected at the meeting to serve until the next annual meeting.
+A Board of eleven directors is to be elected at the Meeting to serve until the next annual meeting.
 Each nominee is voted for on an individual basis.
 If you submit a proxy in the enclosed form, it will, unless you direct otherwise, be voted FOR the election of each of the nominees named below.
 However, in case any of the nominees should become unavailable for election for any presently unforeseen reason, the persons named in the proxy will have the right to use their discretion in selecting a substitute.
-The Board has adopted a majority voting policy for uncontested elections of directors.
-If any nominee for director is not elected by at least a majority (50% + 1 vote) of the votes cast with respect to his or her election, he or she will immediately tender his or her resignation to the Chairman of the Board following the annual meeting; provided, however, that such director will be permitted to remain in office until the earlier of (i) the date upon which a successor has been appointed or elected, and (ii) the date that is 90 days following the annual general meeting during which the director is not elected by at least a majority of votes cast with respect of his or her resignation pursuant to the policy will not participate in any meeting of the Board or any committee of the Board at which such resignation is considered.
-The resignation will be effective when accepted by the Board.
-Following the director's resignation, we will promptly disclose the resignation via press release.
+The election of directors at the Meeting will be governed by the new majority voting requirements under the CBCA, which became effective in August 2022.
+The new majority voting provisions in the CBCA require that, in an uncontested election of directors, such as the one planned for the Meeting, in order for a nominee to be elected as a director, they must receive more votes in favour of their election, than against.
+If a nominee fails to receive a majority of votes cast by our shareholders in favour of their election, they will not be elected and the Board position will remain open, except that an incumbent director will be permitted to remain in office until the earlier of (a) the 90th day after the day of the election or (b) the day on which their successor is appointed or elected.
+In light of these new CBCA statutory majority voting requirements, the Board resolved to revoke our existing majority voting policy, such that the former policy will not apply in respect of the Meeting.

 When considering the nomination of an independent director for re-election to the Board at any annual meeting, the Governance, Compensation and Nominating Committee will take into account, among other things, whether or not a majority of the "for" or "against" votes cast with respect to such director at the previous annual meeting, excluding such votes attached to the multiple voting shares, were votes "for" the election of such director.
-In addition, any report of voting results that is publicly filed pursuant to section 11.3 of National Instrument 51-102 - Continuous Disclosure Obligations will disclose (i) the aggregate number of votes attached to all subordinate voting shares and multiple voting shares, voting together, voted "for" and "against" in respect of each director nominee, and (ii) of the total number of votes in (i), the total number of votes attached to the subordinate voting shares, as a class, voted "for" and "against" in respect of each director:
+In addition, any report of voting results that is publicly filed pursuant to section 11.3 of National Instrument 51-102 - Continuous Disclosure Obligations will disclose (i) the aggregate number of votes attached to all subordinate voting shares and multiple voting shares, voting together, voted "for" and "against" in respect of each director nominee, and (ii) of the total number of votes in (i), the total number of votes attached to the subordinate voting shares, as a class, voted "for" and "against" in respect of each director nominee.